elysium1499/BEER_DataVisualization/src/laboratory1.md

 <!-- BarPlot that show the emission and the country in one decade (2011 to 2022) -->
 <br>

-### Top 20 Countries with high CO₂ Emissions Per Capita in nearest decade (2011 to 2022) 🌍
+### Top 20 Countries with high CO₂ Emissions Per Capita in the nearest decade (2011 to 2022) 🌍

 ```js
 function EmissionsByCapital(data, { width = 800 } = {}) {